iampresh/iampresh/README.md

 - 👋 Hi, I’m @iampresh
-- javascript / python
+- javascript / python /Flask
-- 🌱 backend developement
+- 🌱 backend developement / Frontend development
 - 💞️ I’m looking to collaborate on whatever i can contribute to
 - 📫 How to reach me twitter @thepreciious_